vzMars/todo-list/README.md

 - Mark tasks as important/unimportant
 - Sort tasks by date (daily or weekly)
 - Sort tasks by important status
+- Mobile Responsive
+- Data is saved to localStorage

 ### Built With: